AakashBelide/DSA/README.md

 ## Interview Tips :clipboard:
-- Read Interview experiences from GFG or elsewhere before every test or interview as the questions repeat sometimes and you will have a rough idea which will narrow down on the topics to prepare.
+- Read interview experiences from GFG or elsewhere before every test or interview as the questions repeat sometimes and you will have a rough idea which will narrow down on the topics to prepare.

 - If you know about your interview panel, check out their profiles on LinkedIn (anonymously) and concentrate more on the projects which clash with their domain of expertise as they can go deep while asking questions.